 Wanderlust is defined as a strong desire to travel, but here in Virginia, we call that feeling WanderLove.
 To help you plan your next vacation out on the open road, we’ll be sharing a few of the most scenic and adventure-filled routes through the Commonwealth, including the best outdoor adventures, iconic sites, restaurants, and lodging options to add to your itinerary.

-Our last road trip routes took us along the coastal regions of Virginia, from Norfolk to Chincoteague along the Eastern Shore, followed by a journey from Fredericksburg to Kilmarnock on Virginia’s Northern Neck.
-Next, we take you through the mountains in Southwest Virginia, traveling from Roanoke to the charming small town of Abingdon, with a few detours along the way to turn your average vacation into an unforgettable Virginia road trip!
+On this road trip, we take you through the mountains in Southwest Virginia, traveling from Roanoke to the charming small town of Abingdon, with a few detours along the way to turn your average vacation into an unforgettable Virginia road trip!
 While you can follow Interstate 81 for the quickest drive between Roanoke and Abingdon (about two hours total), we recommend following the more leisurely route outlined below to get the most out of your getaway.

 ROUTE 11: FROM ROANOKE TO WYTHEVILLE